NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/installation/desktop/install_macOS.rst

 .. only:: R2D_app

-   Install Java
+   **Install Java**
    ^^^^^^^^^^^^

    .. note::
-      Java is needed to use OpenSHA to characterize the regional seismic hazard (see :ref:`ground_motion_tool`).
-If you do not plan to use that feature, you can skip this step of the installation.
+      Java is required for utilizing OpenSHA for regional seismic hazard characterization (:ref:`ground_motion_tool`).
+Skip this step if you do not intend to use this feature.

-   If you have not yet installed Java, please download the installer from java website.
-The version `16.0.2 <https://www.oracle.com/java/technologies/javase/jdk16-archive-downloads.html>`_ has been tested to be working with the latest |app|.
-Follow the on-screen instructions to install Java.
+   Download and install Java from the official Java website.
+Version `16.0.2 <https://www.oracle.com/java/technologies/javase/jdk16-archive-downloads.html>`_ is confirmed compatible with the latest |app|.
+Follow the installation prompts.
+If a JVM error appears, suggesting the JAVA_HOME environment variable needs setting, refer to this `guide <https://docs.oracle.com/cd/E19182-01/821-0917/inst_jdk_javahome_t/index.html>`_.

    .. note::

-      The Java website should automatically detect your operating system and offer the corresponding installer for you to download.
-Make sure you see "Mac OS X" at the top of the page before downloading the installer.
+      The Java website should automatically detect and suggest the appropriate installer for your operating system.
+Ensure "64-bit Java for Windows" is indicated before downloading the Java installer.

 .. only:: WEUQ_app